This statement will be updated from time to time and the most current version will always be available on our website.

 We are committed to protecting the privacy and security of your personal information.

 For prospective candidates, candidates, contractors, referees and clients, we will only process personal data on the following legal bases: our legitimate interests; the performance of a contract; your consent; or to comply with a legal or regulatory obligation.

 We may collect, store and process the following categories of personal data:

 You may give us personal data by filling in forms on our site or by corresponding with us by phone, e-mail or otherwise.
-This includes information you provide when you register to use our site, subscribe to our service, submit your CV to us and when you report a problem with our site.
-Throughout your dealings with us, calls may also be monitored for training and quality purposes.
+This includes information you provide when you register to use our site, subscribe to our service, submit your CV to us, or any other communication with us.

 Here are some examples of the type of personal data you may give us: